Palhanoo/Palhanoo/README.md

 ### Hi there 👋

-I'm Bruno Palhano, 22y
+I'm Bruno Palhano, 24y

-I'm an analyst and system developer, I'm currently working as a fullstack Developer with NodeJS and React;
+I'm an analyst and system developer.

 ### Languages and tools 🧰